splunk/public-o11y-docs/sp-oncall/mobile/mobile-schedule-overrides.rst

 .. _mobile-schedule-overrides:

 ************************************************************************
-Schedule and Scheduled Overrides from the Mobile App
+Schedule and scheduled overrides from the mobile app
 ************************************************************************

 .. meta::